Neil Simon, Broadway’s master of comedy, dies at 91

 He was a meticulous joke smith, peppering his plays, especially the early ones, with comic one-liners and humorous situations that critics said sometimes came at the expense of character and believability.
 No matter.
 For much of his career, audiences embraced his work, which often focused on middle-class, urban life, many of the plots drawn from his own personal experience.

-“I don’t write social and political plays, because I’ve always thought the family was the microcosm of what goes on in the world,” he told The Paris Review in 1992.
+“I don’t write social and political plays because I’ve always thought the family was the microcosm of what goes on in the world,” he told The Paris Review in 1992.

 Simon received his first Tony Award in 1965 as best author — a category now discontinued — for “The Odd Couple,” although the comedy lost the best-play prize to Frank D. Gilroy’s “The Subject Was Roses.”
 He won a best-play Tony 20 years later for “Biloxi Blues.”
 In 1991, “Lost in Yonkers” received both the Tony and the Pulitzer Prize.
 And there was a special achievement Tony, too, in 1975.